 4.4 Contract appropriate maturity requirements

-Perishable produce needs to have reached an appropriate stage or degree of development to have sufficient shelf life and good eating quality.
-It is of utmost importance that trading parties understand and have the same interpretation of the terms “maturity” (in fruits) and “sufficiently developed” (in vegetables and root crops) for each individual produce, i.e the produce must attain an appropriate degree of development to withstand transportation and handling, have good shelf-life, ensure proper completion of the ripening process, eating/ utility quality and having normal taste which will ensure the proper completion of the ripening process.
+Fruit and vegetables needs to have reached an appropriate stage or degree of development when harvested to have sufficient shelf life and appropriate quality for the intended purpose.
+This stage is called horticultural maturity.
+Horticultural maturity is thus any stage from a seedling (sprouts), a tender spring carrot, a shoot (asparagus), undeveloped flowers (broccoli) and all the way to ripe and fully developed fruits (apples, peaches etc.) Climacteric fruit such as apples, pears and peaches must attain an appropriate degree of development to ensure proper completion of the ripening process and develop the expected taste, aroma and texture i.e. physiological maturity.

+The correct maturity is also important for products to be able to withstand transportation and handling and have a sufficient shelf-life for retail and at consumer level.

+It is of utmost importance that trading parties understand and have the same interpretation of the terms “maturity” (in fruits) and “sufficiently developed” (in vegetables and root crops).

-Consumers may be very eager to buy products when these first appear on the market at the beginning of the season.
-They may also be willing to pay a premium price for these first products.
-Retailers may be tempted to sell products as early in their season as possible to reap economic benefits.
-However, if these early season products are marketed before they have reached the appropriate maturity, they may not be able to ripen properly and will remain hard and tasteless never attaining the desired utility needs and deteriorate quickly.
-This may result in the throwing these products away and avoid buying such products again, either in the near future or permanently – even when better qualities are available.
+Consumers may be very eager to buy early season products at a premium price.
+However, if these early season products are marketed before they have reached the appropriate maturity they may not be able to ripen properly and reach the desired quality.
+Consumers may then throw these products away and avoid buying such products again, either in the near future or permanently – even when better qualities are available.
 This will have a negative impact on price and demand of such products for an extended period of time, as well as the reputation of the supplier/producer.

 It is important that the retailer knows that the different varieties from the same region or country, of many fruits, for example apples and pears, mature and ripen at different times.
 As such they should be also marketed at different times.
 Each variety should be placed on the market at the correct time to avoid low eating quality and eventually the products being wasted.
 One of the best ways to avoid this is to have good communication with producers, and seek and respect their advice.